moode-player/docs/setup_guide.md

 Moode audio player is a Free Open Source Software (FOSS) music streamer for the wonderful Raspberry Pi family of Single Board Computers (SBC).
 To access the player enter `http://moode, moode.local or ip_address` in a Web Browser.
 If you are using a Smartphone use the "Save to Home Screen" option on IOS or Android to create a moOde App.

 [Quick help](https://github.com/moode-player/docs/blob/main/Quickhelp.pdf)  contains instructions for navigating Moode and using its features including Multiroom audio.
-Quick help is located on the `m` menu in the player.
+Quick help is located on the Main Menu which is accessed via the `m` in the upper right of the WebUI.

 # 2. Creating a boot SD Card